-In this paper we introduce an alternative, improved path, towards reaching a high cooperativity based on collective dissipative effects.
+We introduce an alternative, improved path, towards reaching a high cooperativity based on collective dissipative effects.
 The mechanism involves the separate optimization of the coherent coupling of the emitters to the cavity mode and of the incoherent emitter-vacuum coupling.
 For a configuration of $N$ closely spaced emitters (separation less than the transition wavelength $\lambda\ts{e}$), the coupling to free space vacuum modes can be strongly suppressed~\cite{dicke1954coherence,haroche1982superradiance,plankensteiner2015selective}.
 At the same time, a periodic arrangement of emitters in a rigid geometry (for example implanted inside a solid-state matrix), transversely placed inside a single cavity mode can lead to optimized collective coupling~\cite{zoubi2008bright}.
-The upshot is that $C\ts{eff}$ scales strongly in a nonlinear fashion with $N$ as the effective collective free space decay rate $\gamma\ts{eff}$ can be dramatically suppressed.\\ Apart from a mathematical proof of principle, we propose an example for the practical implementation of phase imprinting using higher order transverse cavity modes leading to the preferential excitation of subradiant collective states.
-The effect is directly observable by homodyne detection at the cavity output, displayed both in amplitude and phase antiresonant behavior~\cite{sames2014antiresonance,rice1996cavity}.
-As opposed to the strong coupling regime exploited in~\cite{sames2014antiresonance}, this paper considers the bad cavity regime $\kappa\gg g\sqrt{N}$ where typically one expects modest antiresonance phase shifts.
-Due to the collectively increased cooperativity, very narrow antiresonances occur accompanied by extremely fast and large phase shift switches rendering such a system perfect for high resolution spectroscopy.
+The upshot is that $C\ts{eff}$ scales strongly in a nonlinear fashion with $N$, as the effective collective free space decay rate $\gamma\ts{eff}$ can be dramatically suppressed.
+We propose an example for the implementation of phase imprinting using higher order transverse cavity modes leading to the preferential excitation of subradiant collective states.
+The effect is directly observable by homodyne detection of the cavity output, displayed both in amplitude and phase antiresonant behavior~\cite{sames2014antiresonance,rice1996cavity}.
+As opposed to the strong coupling regime exploited in~\cite{sames2014antiresonance}, this paper considers the bad cavity regime $\kappa\gg g_1\sqrt{N}$ where one typically expects modest antiresonance phase shifts.
+Because of the collectively increased effective cooperativity, very narrow antiresonances occur accompanied by extremely fast and large phase shift switches rendering such a system perfect for high resolution spectroscopy.